-Every teacher wants their students to learn in his/her class.
-But very few teachers can boldly say that all the students in their class actually learn all the things they teach.
-How to make sure that you can take a great class where every child will learn?
+Every teacher wants to ensure that students are learn in his/her class.
+But only a very few of them can boldly claim that all the students in their class actually learn all the things they teach.
+If you are a teacher or education practitioner, this thought may have definitely crossed your mind that if there is any way of making sure that you are taking great classes where every child is achieving the learning objectives.

 National Training Laboratories, Bethel, Maine developed and used this diagram called ‘Learning Pyramid’ in the early 1960s which shows various approaches of teaching and the percentage of retention of learning.

 Usually our teachers in Bangladesh follow the first method – lecture.
-It has the lowest rate of retention and the most passive teaching method.
+It has the lowest rate of retention and it is regarded as the most passive method of teaching.
 Through lecture, students can retain only 5% of the topic.
 Other passive methods include reading, audio visual (popularly known as ‘multimedia class’ in Bangladesh) and demonstration (also rare in Bangladeshi schools).

 According to the pyramid, the last three levels – group discussion, practicing by doing and teaching others, ensure more student engagement and more learning.
 These three teaching methods are known as ‘Active Teaching Methods’.

 Often group discussions are considered as waste of time among many teachers.
 But researches show that group discussion among students is one of the most engaging and effective methods to learn new topics.
 Teachers can divide the class into small groups and give a particular topic or theme from the book.
-During this period, teachers will encourage students to ask lot of questions and try to give answers within the student groups.
-After the group work, students can present what they learned from that topic.
-When they do that they will practice the last method – teaching others.
+During this period, teacher’s job will be encouraging the students to ask lot of questions and trying to give answers within the student groups.
+After the group work, students shall present what they have learned from that topic.
+When they are done doing that, they can practice the last method and the most effective method which is teaching others.
+The retention rate also increases with ensuring the proper use of teaching learning materials in the classroom and making the students actively take part in classroom activities.

 If you are interested to learn more about the Learning Pyramid and related issues, you may want to look into the below links:

-Teachers Time has introduced online Certificate course on effective teaching , as well as few more courses on different important topics for teachers and parents.
-Develop your skills more by doing those.
+Teachers Time has introduced a course on effective teaching , as well as few more courses on different important topics for teachers and parents.
+Develop your skills more by enrolling in these courses.

 Best of luck.